 CODE Beautiful SSL Soft Smooth Lip Liner (RRP £18)

 I’ve never heard of CODE Beautiful before so I was excited to try their soft smooth lip liner.
 It’s a 3-in-1 lip liner, lipstick and lip plumper and it has super clever self-sharpening technology.
 How cool is that?
 Especially as I’m unable to sharpen regular lip/eye pencils due to my muscle weakness.
-So I’m loving that it will sharpen for me.
+So I love that it will sharpen for me.
 The lip liner is a lovely soft blush shade and is great to apply and blend.
 It just glides on, which again makes it easier for me to use.
 LOVE IT!

 BYBI Beauty Prime Time Facial Polish (RRP £24)

 The most expensive product in this beauty box, worth £24, is this full-size Prime Time Facial Polish from BYBI Beauty which is amazing.
-This face scrub cleanses, exfoliates and preps the skin as well as removing dirt, dead skin cells while being suitable for all skin types.
+This face scrub cleanses, exfoliates and preps the skin as well as removing dirt, and dead skin cells while being suitable for all skin types.
 Each time I use this, my skin feels super clean and fresh.
 Thumbs up from me!

 TheVeganKind Beauty Box Review | April 2019